Kibble-Zurek mechanism in polariton graphene: Results and discussion

 Now that we have established the possibility of the experimental measurement of the scaling and demonstrated the formation of the topological defects in numerical experiments, let us discuss the scaling of their density that one can expect to observe.
 In Kibble-Zurek mechanism, the scaling of the density of the topological defects with the dimensionless temperature $\epsilon$ in vicinity of the transition is determined by two scaling exponents: $\nu$, the critical exponent of the correlation length, and $z$, the dynamic critical exponent \cite{campo2014universality}.
 The correlation length writes

 while the equilibrium relaxation time $\tau$ writes

-The key feature of the condensation in the lattice of polariton graphene is that the critical exponent of the correlation length $\nu$ changes with respect to the condensation in a system without a lattice, because the dispersion of the particles is \emph{non-parabolic}.
-This dispersion is actually approximately linear in a broad range of values close to the critical interaction energy found previously, which allows writing the following expression for the correlation length
+The key feature of the condensation in the lattice of polariton graphene is that the critical exponent of the correlation length $\nu$ changes with respect to the condensation in a system without a lattice. \tcr{Indeed, it is the dispersion of an empty (bare) system (before the formation of the condensate), which determines the scaling in the Kibble-Zurek mechanism.
+However, it is the dispersion at the interaction energy $gn$ corresponding to the moment of the loss of adiabaticity which has to be taken into account.
+For a very low density and interaction energy $gn\ll t$ at the transition, one could expect to observe the same scaling as predicted for a homogeneous 2D system ($\nu=1/2$).
+However, in realistic experiments requiring vortex pinning, but also a reasonable number of topological defects in a finite-size sample, $gn\sim t$, as discussed above.
+The dispersion of polariton graphene is not parabolic, but linear in a broad range close to this value, which allows writing the following expression for the correlation length}